Psychological biblical criticism: The world of the text

-Why did King Saul decide try to skewer David—his greatest warrior—with a spear?
+Why did King Saul attempt to kill David—his greatest warrior—with a spear?
 Why did Judas hand Jesus over?
 What is the meaning of Genesis Chapter 1?
 To analyze the world of the text is to "describe the qualities of a character as he or she is presented in the text" (Kille, 2001:24), their actions and relationships, as well as develop insight into the motivations the writer has programmed into them.
 Kille in particular warns that one should be wary of trying to reach beyond the world of the text to the actual historical persons, since one may accidentally perform the function of eisegesis rather than exegesis.
 The world of the text may also shine light on the conditions and intent of the writer.
 On the one hand the characters and events within the text may reflect more the writer's socio-cultural situation than actual events, while at the same time they may inform us as to what the writer desires from us—transformation, repentance, enlightenment, etc. (Kille, 2004).